Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 Sap-sucking mealybugs and spider mites may plague plants in hot, dry environments, as well as those that are underwatered.

 In addition, various diseases may present themselves in overly wet situations.
-These include the following, listed with the pathogens that cause them:
+These include the following:

 • Anthracnose, Colletotrichum dracaenophilum